Traffic Safety Committee

 We suggest all families using this mode access the neighborhood via the traffic light at 15th/70th.
 We suggest older students use the loading zones north of 67th so drivers may exit the area via the traffic light at 15th/67th, and we suggest younger students use the loading zones south of 67th to minimize street crossings.

-1. Park & Walk west, with new suggested parking zones
+2. Park & Walk west, with suggested parking zones

-This element gives families who drive and plan to exit the vehicle suggested areas for parking and walking to school.
+This element gives families who drive and plan to exit the vehicle suggested areas for parking a few blocks away and walking to school.

 We encourage families who drive to choose Park & Walk whenever possible.
 Street parking is more abundant to the west since it is further from Ballard High, and accessing Salmon Bay on foot from the west will be safer than ever with the new School Street on 19th.